brunodles/cexec/README.md

   I want to use *my pc IP address* as `API_URL` but I don't want to keep looking on my IP address manually.
   So we can use a task to do that for us.

 I use the `cexec` task to do those tasks.
-Keep reading, the `IP Grabber` will have it's own task.

 # How to use